Date of Degree

 Copyright 2013 Amanda Marie Frost

 Frost, Amanda Marie.
 "The American Donor: an Exploration of the Modern Individual Donor."
-PhD diss., University of Iowa, 2013.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2013.